GIOdeBrito/simple-websocket/README.md

 # Simple WebSocket Js

-This is a most setup as to how does a WebSocket connection between a server and a client work.<br>
+This is a setup as to establish a WebSocket connection between a server and a client in JavaScript and Ws.<br>
 This idea came to me as I remembered a
 Computer Network project of eld times.